Reelez/Reelez/README.md

 - 📫 How to reach me **relezjr27@gmail.com**

-- ⚡ Fun fact **If you see me in person, Im always listening music and dancing.**
+- ⚡ Fun fact **If you see me in person, I'm always listening to music and dancing.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">